Cary Pigman: Subsequent elections and legislative career

 After Pigman's DUI arrest in March 2017, he resigned as Chairman of the House Health Quality Subcommittee.

 Pigman was term-limited from the House in 2020, after serving four terms.

 State Commission On Ethics Investigation

 In September 2016, the state Commission on Ethics found probable cause that Cary Pigman "misused his position by linking his efforts to obtain legislative funding for the Okeechobee School District to retaliate" against Tracy Downing, principal of South Elementary School in Okeechobee County.
-The Commission reported that Pigman was having an "extramartial affair" with his district secretary, Elizabeth "Libby" Maxwell, that started on January 15, 2016.
+The Commission reported that Pigman was having an "extramarital affair" with his district secretary, Elizabeth "Libby" Maxwell, that started on January 15, 2016.
 Maxwell is married to Devin Maxwell, the brother of Tracy Downing.